Gamerplay914/InstagramReport/README.md

 An selenium application to auto report an account based on a discord bot made in python.

 ## I will not help you setup it
+## You need "images" folder or the bot will not work.

 Example for using multiple accounts:
 ```python